istio/istio.io/content/en/docs/setup/install/virtual-machine/containerized/index.md

 ## Host OS requirements

 1. Have a container runtime installed like [Docker](https://docs.docker.com/engine/install/) (used in this guide) or [Podman](https://podman.io/docs/installation).
-1. Ability to run a container with `--network=host`- allowing it to interact with the hosts Iptables.
+1. Ability to run a container with `--network=host`- to configure Iptables of the host OS.
-1. Ability to run a container with the capability: `NET_ADMIN` - allowing it to update Iptables.
+1. Ability to run a container with the capability: `NET_ADMIN` - giving the container privileges to configure iptables.
 1. Reserve UID `1337` for the user: `istio-proxy`.

 ## Overview

-Installing the Istio-proxy package comes with a start-[script]({{< github_blob >}}tools/packaging/common/istio-start.sh) to bootstrap some final variables and runs [istio-iptables](/docs/reference/commands/pilot-agent/#pilot-agent-istio-iptables) and [istio-clean-iptables](/docs/reference/commands/pilot-agent/#pilot-agent-istio-clean-iptables) to correctly configure `iptables` before starting the [istio-proxy](docs/reference/commands/pilot-agent/#pilot-agent-proxy) itself.
+Installing the Istio-proxy package comes with a start-[script]({{< github_blob >}}tools/packaging/common/istio-start.sh) to bootstrap some final variables and runs [istio-iptables](/docs/reference/commands/pilot-agent/#pilot-agent-istio-iptables) and [istio-clean-iptables](/docs/reference/commands/pilot-agent/#pilot-agent-istio-clean-iptables) to correctly configure `iptables` before starting the [istio-proxy](docs/reference/commands/pilot-agent/#pilot-agent-proxy).
-This guide will cover this extra configurations to run the Istio-proxy as a sidecar-container.
+This guide will cover this extra configurations required to run the Istio-proxy as a sidecar-container.

 ## Extra configuration

 Like mentioned above, extra configuration to `cluster.env` and `mesh.yaml` is required.
 This is an addition on the already generated configuration via [Virtual Machine Installation](/docs/setup/install/virtual-machine/#create-files-to-transfer-to-the-virtual-machine):

-1. setup some extra environment variables:
+1. setup extra environment variables:

     {{< text bash >}}
     $ INSTANCE_IP="<the primary IP of the VM>"